 We’re all angry sometimes, and that’s understandable.
 But if their concern is something minor, such as a single piece of a broken dish which isn’t expensive at all, then these people are just looking to vent their frustration.
 Keep this in mind when looking at moving companies reviews.

 Do reviews affect revenue in the long run?

 Well, yes.
 Negative reviews, as you well know, can discourage future users from buying a certain product or service.
-Customers have a something like a gut reaction which causes them to distrust companies with many bad reviews.
+Customers have something like a gut reaction which causes them to distrust companies with many bad reviews.
 Then comes the snowball effect, which comes in several steps: